 Aster flowers (Aster spp.) add color to the autumn landscape while offering beauty with little work when caring for asters.
 Growing asters often bloom in late summer and fall, but the Alpine aster offers blooms in spring.
 Learning how to grow aster is easy and rewarding when the star-shaped flowers bloom in the landscape.

 Aster flowers may reach 3 to 4 feet (1 m.) or can be compact and mounding as with the Alpine type.
 Six-hundred or more varieties of aster exist.
 Pair asters in the natural garden with coneflowers and goldenrod for a striking display.
 Caring for asters can include staking and/or pruning taller types for a bushier and more compact plant.

 Growing asters is a simple garden chore.
 They may be started from seed in spring, but are most often purchased as a potted plant.
 Plant into a full sun to part sun location in loamy, well-draining soil.
 Keep new plantings moist and continue watering until blooms cease.

 Appropriate care of aster includes watering at the base and not splashing the foliage.
 Getting water or fertilizer on the leaves encourages powdery mildew and other fungal diseases.
 Organic mulch can hold in moisture and supply nutrients as it breaks down.
-Apply within a few inches of aster stems, but not against them.
+Apply within a few inches (7.5 to 12.5 cm.) of aster stems, but not against them.
 Fertilize growing asters with a balanced plant food about once a month.